CIS 5511. Programming Techniques

 They are usually considered in the above order, though very often a compromise is needed among these factors.

-A data structure can be specified either abstractly, in terms of the operations (as computations) that can be carried out on it, or concretely, in terms of the storage organization and the algorithms implementing the operations.
+A data structure can be specified either abstractly, in terms of the operations (as computations) that can be carried out on it, or concretely, in terms of the storage organization and the algorithms accomplishing the operations.
 An abstract data structure often corresponds to multiple concrete ones.

 In the design and selection of data structures, the analysis of the algorithms involved is a central topic.